 Irritations versus Happy Surprises

 ‘Where are you going?’ asks another traveler at the airport.
-Because we are here with our boxed bicycle we attract a lot of attention.
-The lady chirps ‘Oh great!’ when I answer we go to Amsterdam.
-I can only think how shallow her fake interest is and while I try to search for trolleys to carry our boxed bicycles I pass something else irritating: ‘Free Trolleys for Military Only’.
+Because I am here with my boxed bicycle I attract a lot of attention.
+The lady chirps ‘Oh great!’ when I answer I go back to Amsterdam.
+I can only think how shallow her fake interest is and while I try to search for trolleys to carry my boxed bicycle I pass something else irritating: ‘Free Trolleys for Military Only’.
 People serving the military have quite a lot of advantages in the country, like discounts and better services.
 I wonder whether this group of people really serve the nation?
-I can’t wonder for very long -I not only know the answer- because Luiz from Jet Blue calls out we have only 15 minutes to board the plane!
+I can’t wonder for very long -I not only know the answer- because Luiz from Jet Blue calls out I have only 15 minutes to board the plane!

-Both being so relaxed in each others company, we’d forgotten to check the departure board.
-Our flight to Boston is canceled.
-I am not getting stressed out because I know there is always a solution, but the woman who’d showed great interest in us boxing the bicycles in such an experienced and quick way is very worried what will happen with us now?!
+Being so relaxed, I’d forgotten to check the departure board.
+My flight to Boston is canceled.
+I am not getting stressed out because I know there is always a solution, but the woman who’d showed great interest in me boxing the bicycle in such an experienced and quick way is very worried what will happen with me now?!

-Within 20 minutes Luiz has transferred us to British Airways -bicycles fly for free- which is much better because we fly almost direct.
-We need to stay the night in San Diego, against a ‘discount rate’ for ‘unfortunate’ travelers.
-We end up in Marriott.
-And I, am feeling so misplaced here in the Marriott!
+Within 20 minutes Luiz has transferred me to British Airways -bicycles fly for free- which is much better because I fly almost direct.
+I need to stay the night in San Diego, against a ‘discount rate’ for ‘unfortunate’ travelers.
+I end up in Marriott.
+And I am feeling so misplaced in the Marriott!
 The difference could not be bigger with what I am used to, what I love.
 I feel much more leveled with the Mexicans and East Africans who work here.
 I am so far removed from my usual simple standard that I ask myself why all this splurge is good for.
-To make up for, we walk from the hotel to the airport….
+To make up for, I walk from the hotel to the airport….

-Not that it really matters because we as nomadic cyclist are taking yet another plane.
+Not that it really matters because I as a nomadic cyclist is taking yet another plane.
 Those damn vehicles I try to avoid so much!

 “Nobody can build the bridge for you to walk across the river of life, no one but you yourself alone.
 There are, to be sure, countless paths and bridges and demi-gods which would carry you across this river; but only at the cost of yourself; you would pawn yourself and lose.
 There is in the world only one way, on which nobody can go, except you: where does it lead?
 Do not ask, go along with it.”